vkSegfault/vkSegfault.github.io/_posts/2022-11-27-godot-server-aws-azure.md

 #### Network Security Group Rules

-Next step is to setup networking.
+Next step is networking setup.
 It consist of 2 different parts: network security group rules and virtual network itself.
 Let's first set firewall rules to allow Godot server speak over UDP and TCP and allow ssh-ing into our machine (used for `remote-exec` later on):
 ```terraform
 locals {
   nsg_rules = {